 For playing music in public areas or in performances to the public, see The Music Licence

 Data in its raw form is usually not protected by copyright as it is not regarded as a creative work.
 However, the data will be covered by a different kind of right called a ‘database right’.
 This works in a similar way to copyright and effectively prevents the copying of substantial amounts of data.

 There is an exception to UK law which permits the downloading of large volumes of data in order to conduct research known as ‘text and data mining’- see the Research page for further details.

-If you require assistance making your research data available, please visit our Research Data Management webpages.
+If you require assistance making your research data available, please visit Research Data Management.